billybu10/ImageToAscii/readme.md

 # ImageToASCII
 As the name suggests, this program converts image to ascii art.
+(perfect if you want to turn your teacher into ascii art *winky face*)

 It has two versions:
 * ITA_woarg.py (short for ImageToASCII without arguments) is simpler version, that asks for input.